gitlost-murali/gitlost-murali/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Data Augmentation & Contextual Models
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on open-source NLP tools
-- 🤔 I’m looking for help with ...
+- 🔭 I’m currently building an open-source tool to leverage recent advances in NLP for data labelling, augmentation.
+- 🌱 I promised that I'd dedicate this year(Aug 2020 - 21) to be better at Software Engineering practices, Kubernetes & Blogging.
-- 💬 Ask me about NLP
+- 💬 Ask me about NLP/ML/any recent news
 - 📫 How to reach me: connect@gitlostmurali.com or kmanoharmurali@gmail.com
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...